JonnyGamer/Tolkien/README.md

 ```
 # Bilbo Wakes Up after the party

-Bilbo
+Bilbo jumped
-	A. Jumped
-		1. Up.
+	Up.
-	B. Put on
+Bilbo put on
-		1. His dressing-gown.
+	His dressing-gown.
-	C. Went
+Bilbo went
-		1. Into the dining-room.
+	Into the dining-room.
-	D. Saw
+Bilbo saw
-		1. Nobody.
+	Nobody.
-		2. All the signs of
+	All the signs of
-			a large breakfast
+		a large breakfast.
-			a hurried breakfast
+		a hurried breakfast.
-			a fearful mess
+		a fearful mess.
-			a mess in the room
+		a mess in the room.
-		3. Crocks
+	Crocks
 		Piles of them.
 		Unwashed.
 		In the kitchen.
-		4. Pots and pans
+	Pots and pans
 		Nearly every one he possessed.
 		Used.
-	E. Was forced to believe
+Bilbo was forced to believe
-		1. The party
+	The party
 		of the night before.
 		had not been
 			part of his bad dreams
 			as he had rather
 		because washing-up
 			was so dismally real.
-	F. Was relieved
+Bilbo was relieved
-		1. Really after all
+	Really after all
-		2. To think that they had all gone without
+	To think that they had all gone without
 		him
 		bothering to wake him up
 		a thank-you
-	G. Felt
+Bilbo felt
-		1. That he could not help feeling.
+	That he could not help feeling.
-		2. Just a trifle disappointed.
+	Just a trifle disappointed.
-		3. Surprised by the feeling.
+	Surprised by the feeling.
-	H. Said
+Bilbo said
-		1. To himself.
+	To himself.
-		2. "Don't be a fool"
+	"Don't be a fool"
 		"Bilbo Baggins"
 		"Thinking at your age of"
 			"dragons"
 			"all that outlandish nonsense"
-	I. Put on
+Bilbo put on
-		1. An apron.
+	An apron.
-	J. Lit
+Bilbo lit
-		1. Fires.
+	Fires.
-	K. Boiled
+Bilbo boiled
-		1. Water.
+	Water.
-	L. Washed
+Bilbo washed
-		1. Up.
+	Up.
-	M. Went
+Bilbo went
-		1. In the kitchen.
+	In the kitchen.
-	N. Had
+Bilbo had
-		1. A nice little breakfast.
+	A nice little breakfast.
-	O. Turned out
+Bilbo turned out
-		1. The dining-room.
+	The dining-room.
-	P. Began to
+Bilbo began to
-		1. Whistle loudly.
+	Whistle loudly.
-		2. Forget about the night before.
+	Forget about the night before.
-		3. Sit down
+	Sit down
 		to a nice little second beakfast
 		in the dining-room
 		by the open window
 ```
 ```
 By that time